 - Fighting for your rights throughout the legal process.

-Possible Compensation from a Motorcycle Accident
+Possible Compensation from a Motorcycle Accident in Monroe

-- Medical costs stemming from your accident, including any emergency transportation and care in the immediate aftermath of the crash
+- Medical costs from your accident, including any emergency transportation and care in the immediate aftermath of the crash

 - Projected future costs of treatment